openlookeng/hetu-core/hetu-docs/en/admin/audit-log.md

 # Audit Log

-openLooKeng audit logging functionality is a custom event listener that is invoked for query creation and query completion (success or failure)
+openLooKeng audit logging functionality is a custom event listener, which monitors the start and stop of openLooKeng cluster and the dynamic addition and deletion of nodes in the cluster; Listen to WebUi user login and exit events; Listen for query events and call when the query is created and completed (success or failure).
 An audit log contains the following information:

 1. time when an event occurs